NepNep21/nepbot/README.md

 "operator" is your discord id
 "reconnectDelay" is the maximum number of seconds you want JDA to wait before attempting a reconnect (min 32)
 "type" is the type of activity ("watching", "playing", "competing", or "listening")
-and "content" is the content of the activity
+"content" is the content of the activity
+"uncalledMessages" is whether actions in "src/main/java/me/nepnep/nepbot/message/Messages.java" should be executed

 Make sure you have java installed, and then run the bot with "java -jar fileName.jar"